 The customer agrees to all other terms, including which things will be bought, how many of each, and how much each item will cost.
 It implies that the quantity of any things acquired in bundles, sets, or batches must match the quantity of those groups.
 A "release" against the PPO is prepared to validate the specifics of the delivery schedule once the supply information for some or all of the goods is confirmed.

-A contract purchase order (CPO) resembles a PPO and a BPO in certain ways, but the list of things that must be purchased is not included in the agreement.
+A contract purchase order (CPO) serves as a framework agreement for future purchase orders.
+It typically includes the items, quantities, and prices like a purchase order.
 When contrasted with scheduled and blanket purchase orders, contract buy orders have a few key distinctions.
 The primary purpose of a CPO is to act as a set of legally enforceable reference terms to which all succeeding POs referencing the CPO are subject.

 When creating a CPO, the only thing typically agreed upon between a customer and a supplier is the contractual terms and conditions governing any further POs raised in connection to the CPO.
 While some CPO agreements have fixed validity periods, others may have terms and conditions that are referenceable between a customer and a supplier perpetually.
 CPOs are high-level, long-term purchasing contracts created to streamline continuing transactions between a buyer and a supplier.

-- Bid: A proposal in response to an Invitation to Bid or a submission in response to an electronic auction
+- Bid: A proposal in response to an Invitation to Bid or a submission in response to an electronic auction.
+Basically, an offer of a certain price.

 A purchase order can guarantee that your cash flow and acquisition procedure are organized and that you can always keep track of your purchasing history.
 In addition, a professional purchase order also allows sellers to verify their inventories, recurring orders, and company segments.
 They must optimize their delivery processes to meet the specifications listed in the purchase order.